Courage grows together.

 Three focus areas of the strategy

-• Diversify and develop new revenue streams in current service areas
+• Diversify and build new products and revenue streams

 Our transformation from a company reliant on the printed newspaper publishing business to a provider of digital services has been well underway for a long time and investments in digital media and services have been made since the mid-1990s.
 Alma Media has been transforming the media business since it decided to take the publishing business to the future by turning printed media into digital.